The Laws of War: Have War Crimes been Committed in Ukraine?

 Unlawful deportation or transfer or unlawful confinement

-Taking of hostages
+Taking of hostages”.

 Modern rules of war continue to protect civilians and non-combatants from armed conflict, promoting the foremost rule that civilians may never be the deliberate target of attacks.
 However, they widen this focus to include “civilian objects” - schools, hospitals, homes and places of worship - which cannot be targeted unless intelligence indicates they are being used for military purposes.

 Denunciation of Russian warfare continues to mount, with accusations of war crimes being declared against Russian President Vladimir Putin.
 At the Prime Minister's Questions, United Kingdom’s Boris Johnson said bombing innocent civilians “already fully qualifies as a war crime” and to this same end, Linda Thomas-Greenfield, the US ambassador to the United Nations, said “We stand together in holding Russia accountable for its violations of international law”.
-With this in mind, and in conjunction with 39 nations calling for an inquiry to be opened, it would seem like a clear-cut case.
+With this in mind, and with 39 nations calling for an inquiry to be opened, it would seem like a clear-cut case.
 However, this is without significant complication.

 The bar of evidence is high for cases of war crimes, as Alex Whiting says: